Send the link below via email or IMCopy

 and not on what you don't have

 Don't be a victim.
-Seek ways to influence regardless of the situation
+Seek ways to influence and regain feeling of control regardless of the situation

 Don’t equate making mistakes